wedaa/LongTail-Log-Analysis/README.md

 60) I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run

-61) I need to convert LongTail.sh to LongTail.pl so that it runs faster.
+61) RELEASE 2: I need to convert LongTail.sh to LongTail.pl so that it
+runs faster.
 Now that I know what I'm looking for, it's time to run it in perl so that it runs faster.

+62) RELEASE 2: Can I run NMap against the attackers and analyze the results?
+(I'll need to edit out the traceroute results).

+63) RELEASE 1.5: Auto-report attacks to the various IP Abuse websites.

+64) Can I auto-add a date stamp and website address to my graphics?

+65) Finish my install.sh script

+66) Write documentation about LongTail

+67) Make a  5 minute "This is LongTail" slideshow explaining the different features and reports in LongTail.

+68) Make the graphs on the front page "clickable" to go to a page giving more details.

+69) Figure out how to "re-do" the last months dashboard graphics so that the graphs all have the same average, minimum, and maximum.

+70) RELEASE 2: Make the minimum and maximum entries clickable in the statistics tables.

+71) RELEASE 2: Get a telnet honeypot working

+72) RELEASE 2: Get a rlogin honeypot working

+73) RELEASE 2: Make 90 days graphs of ip addresses, # of attacks, etc.

+74) RELEASE 2: Is it worth making IP Addresses include a link to Google search results too?

+75) RELEASE 2: My link to "Blacklisted? (http://www.dnsbl-check.info)"
+should probably go somewhere else, but I'm not sure where.

+76) Fix display bug in "Calendar View" of attacks where the first day of the week doesn't always show up in the right column.

+77) Attacks by Country needs to be reverse sorted.

+78) RELEASE 2: Attacks by Country should also show the number of attacks by each country.

+79) RELEASE 2: Graphics should also be image maps so the user can click on a column and get more information about that date, account, or password.

+80) RELEASE 2: (Maybe) "All" graphs, can I color code the amounts by host?

+81) RELEASE 2: Add more IP Address blacklists to my blacklist comparison chart.

+82) Make a "What do I do to protect myself?" webpage.
+Include links to other sites and documents.

 KNOWN ISSUES THAT ARE DONE
 --------------